Symmetry-driven Phononic Metamaterials: Breaking spatial symmetries

+Breaking inversion symmetry from the viewpoint of the piezoelectric properties of the medium leads to an emergent constitutive coupling between electrostatics and dynamics, as was first shown using source-driven continuum homogenization\cite{PernasSalomon2019JMPS}, and thereafter using retrieval methods\cite{rps20201wm} and discrete models\cite{Muhafra2023PRApplied}.
+In these systems, the electric polarization and velocity fields are coupled, as well as the linear momentum and the electric field, by the so-called electromomentum couplings\cite{PernasSalomon2019JMPS} (Fig.\,\ref{fig:Spatial}g).
+As a result, each one of the kinetic fields (stress, linear momentum density, electric displacement) depends on all three kinematic fields (strain, velocity, electric field) (BOX1), and therefore such materials are called tri-anisotropic materials.
+In symbolic matrix notation, the constitutive relations of electromomentum-coupled materials take the form

-where $\adjoint{\effective{\rg}}$ and $\effective{\rg}$ are the electromomentum coupling tensors.
-Analogous to the Willis coupling tensors, the electromomentum coupling tensors are due to local and nonlocal effects, with their local part depending on spatial symmetry breaking of some material properties\cite{rps20201wm,Muhafra2023PRApplied}.
-If the constituents are reciprocal, then the constitutive operator is self-adjoint, $\adjoint{\effective{\rg}}$ and $\effective{\rg}$ satisfy\cite{pernassalomn2020prapplied} $\intvol{\effective{\rg}\left(\dt{\disp}\left(\dummyx\right)\right)\cdot\grad\potential\left(\sys\right)}=\intvol{\dt{\disp}\left(\sys\right)\cdot\adjoint{\effective{\rg}}\left(\grad\potential\left(\dummyx\right)\right)} $.
-In the local limit, the electromomentum tensors are imaginary even functions of the wavevector owing to reciprocity\cite{PernasSalomon2019JMPS,pernassalomn2020prapplied} and satisfy $\adjoint{\rgscalar_{ij}}=\rgscalar_{ji}=-\conj{\rgscalar_{ji}}$.
-Distinct from the Willis effect, the electromomentum effect depends on the circuit conditions, hence it can be exploited as an electrically tunable degree of freedom for wave manipulation\cite{rps20201wm,Danawe2023APL,HUYNH2023EML}, and scattering\cite{lee2022maximum,Lee2023JASA}.
-This functionality originates from the impact it has on plane waves: it alters the phase velocity similar to the piezoelectric effect, and it generates asymmetry in the phase angle similar to the Willis effect\cite{rps20201wm,HUYNH2023EML}.
-Recent works analyzing the polarizability of electromomentum-coupled scatterers\cite{lee2022maximum,wallen2022polarizability} have shown that the polarizability tensor must consider both electric and magnetic field scattering, due to the time-varying nature of all fields, and that the polarizabilities coupling mechanical and electric fields can reach the same magnitude as the diagonal terms, even when the Willis coefficients vanish\cite{rps20201wm}.
+where $\tilde{\rg}$ and $\rg$ are the second-order electromomentum coupling tensors\cite{muhafra2021}.
+Like the Willis couplings \cite{Sieck2017prb} and the magnetoelectric couplings\cite{alu2011restoring}, the electromomentum couplings are required to ensure that the constitutive relations satisfy physical constraints \cite{pernassalomn2020prapplied}.
+Unlike Willis couplings, the electromomentum effect depends on the circuit conditions, yielding an intrinsic electrical tunability for wave manipulation\cite{rps20201wm,Danawe2023APL,HUYNH2023EML}, and scattering\cite{lee2022maximum}.
+In addition, recent works analyzing the polarizability of electromomentum-coupled scatterers\cite{lee2022maximum,wallen2022polarizability} have shown that the polarizability tensor must consider both electric and magnetic field scattering, due to the time-varying nature of all fields, and that the polarizabilities coupling mechanical and electric fields can reach the same magnitude as the diagonal terms, even when the Willis coefficients vanish\cite{rps20201wm}.